ImageMagick/Usage-Markdown/canvas/index.md

 Because this gradient is mathematically correct, this gradient will 'tile' correctly when used in special 'tiling' or 'cyclic' situations.

 The previous gradient image will not 'tile' correctly.
-You get a pure-white pixel, next to, the pure-black pixel, so as to generate a one pixel gap or 'disjunction' in the mathematical cycle, where pure white and pure black are typically regarded as equivelent values.
+You get a pure-white pixel, next to, the pure-black pixel, so as to generate a one pixel gap or 'disjunction' in the mathematical cycle, where pure white and pure black are typically regarded as equivalent values.

 A simpler way of generating a mathematical gradient (though shifted by 1/2 a pixel), is to simply make the first pixel pure white and extend the gradient by the exact size of the image.